Nellie Cressall: Political career

 I had been thinking for some time of the unequal rights of men and women.
 I could not agree that men should be the sole parent, that a mother could not even say whether her child should be vaccinated or not – or that women should receive half pay and many other things as well.
 I thought that here is something I can dedicate myself to help in some way to put things right.

 Cressall joined Sylvia Pankhurst, Keir Hardie, Julia Scurr, Millie Lansbury and George Lansbury in establishing the East London Federation of Suffragettes (ELF) – an organisation that combined socialism with a demand for women's suffrage.
 The group also began production of a weekly paper for working-class women called The Women's Dreadnought.

-It was around this time that Cressall could frequently be heard speaking at meetings at the East India Dock gates next to the entrance to Blackwall Tunnel.
+It was around this time that Cressall could frequently be heard speaking at meetings at the gates of the East India Docks next to the entrance to Blackwall Tunnel.
 In November 1919 Cressall and her husband were elected to Poplar Council (the Labour Party had won 39 of the 42 council seats).
 In 1921 she, along with her husband, was one of Poplar councillors sent to prison for refusing to follow a court order that they implement what they regarded as an unfair form of taxation.
-She was sent to Holloway prison on 1 September 1921, along with Susan Lawrence, Julia Scurr, Minnie Lansbury and Jennie Mackay.
+She was sent to Holloway Prison on 1 September 1921, along with Susan Lawrence, Julia Scurr, Minnie Lansbury and Jennie Mackay.
 Nellie was six months pregnant at the time, with her future son Samuel, but nevertheless was left for 24 hours alone in her cell.

 The Cressalls had [at the time] five sons between the ages of seven and seventeen, and Nellie, who was thirty-eight, was expecting her sixth.
 They arranged that the youngest should be cared for by their grandmother, while two of the boys joined the group of children taken to Kent.Nellie Cressall ... had a particularly gruelling experience.
 In view of her condition she was immediately put into a cell in the hospital wing.
 But she was then, apparently, forgotten about for twenty-four hours.
 When others were let out for exercise, she was ignored and remained locked up.
 She heard the persistent sound of screaming, and while she was there a woman in a nearby cell committed suicide.